Fleetwood Mac: 1970–1973: Transitional era

-1974: Name dispute and "fake Fleetwood Mac"
+1973–1974: Name dispute and "fake Fleetwood Mac"

 In late 1973, after the collapse of the US tour, the band's manager, Clifford Davis, was left with major touring commitments to fulfill and no band.
 Fleetwood Mac had "temporarily disbanded" in Nebraska and its members had gone their separate ways.
 Davis was concerned that failing to complete the tour would destroy his reputation with bookers and promoters.
 He sent the band a letter in which he said he "hadn't slaved for years to be brought down by the whims of irresponsible musicians".
-Davis claimed that he owned the name 'Fleetwood Mac' and the right to choose the band members, and he recruited members of the band Legs, which had recently issued one single under Davis's management, to tour the US in early 1974 under the name "The New Fleetwood Mac" and perform the rescheduled dates.
-This band — who former vocalist Dave Walker said were "very good" — consisted of Elmer Gantry (Dave Terry, formerly of Velvet Opera: vocals, guitar), Kirby Gregory (formerly of Curved Air: guitar), Paul Martinez (formerly of the Downliners Sect: bass), John Wilkinson (also known as Dave Wilkinson:

-keyboards) and Australian drummer Craig Collinge (formerly of Manfred Mann Chapter Three, The Librettos, Procession and Third World War).
+Davis claimed that he owned the name 'Fleetwood Mac' and the right to choose the band members.
+He recruited members of the band Legs, which had recently issued one single under Davis's management, to tour the US in early 1974 under the name "The New Fleetwood Mac" and perform the rescheduled dates.
+This band—who former vocalist Dave Walker said were "very good"—consisted of Elmer Gantry (Dave Terry, formerly of Velvet Opera: vocals, guitar), Kirby Gregory (formerly of Curved Air: guitar), Paul Martinez (formerly of the Downliners Sect: bass), John Wilkinson (also known as Dave Wilkinson: keyboards) and Australian drummer Craig Collinge (formerly of Manfred Mann Chapter Three, The Librettos, Procession and Third World War).
+The members of this group were told that Mick Fleetwood would join them on the tour to validate the use of the name.
+Fleetwood said later that he had not agreed to be part of the tour.

-The members of this group were told that Fleetwood would join them after the tour had started, to validate the use of the name, and claimed that he had been involved in planning it.
-Davis and others stated that Fleetwood had committed himself to the project and had given instructions to hire musicians and rehearse the band.
-Davis said Collinge had been hired only as a temporary stand-in drummer for rehearsals and the first two gigs, and claimed that Fleetwood had agreed to appear on the rest of the tour, but then had backed out after the tour started.
-Fleetwood said later that he had not promised to appear on the tour.